Venezuela wins seat on U.N. rights council despite U.S. opposition

 “Venezuela’s undeserved and narrow election to the U.N.
 Human Rights Council is a slap in the face to the country’s countless victims who have been tortured and murdered by government forces,” said Philippe Bolopion, Human Rights Watch deputy director for global advocacy.

 The United States has for months been trying to oust Venezuelan President Nicolas Maduro, who has overseen an economic collapse and is accused of corruption, human rights violations and rigging a 2018 presidential election.
+It is one of more than 50 countries that have recognized Venezuela opposition leader Juan Guaido as the country’s president.

+“It’s simply unconscionable that massive human rights violators like the former Maduro regime in Venezuela are allowed to play a role on the (Human Rights Council).
+I won’t stand for it, and neither should the U.N.,” U.S. Ambassador to the United Nations Kelly Craft said on Twitter after the vote.

+Guaido invoked Venezuela’s constitution in January to assume an interim presidency of the OPEC-member nation.
+Maduro calls Guaido a U.S. puppet seeking to oust him in a coup.

 “We will have to measure the impact of this victory in the coming days, but we think it is historic given that we were up against a ferocious campaign,” Venezuelan Foreign Minister Jorge Arreaza said on Venezuelan state television after the U.N. vote.